Can you answer these three questions?

 Social Media is a powerful new sales tool

 It is now official.
-The pandemic has shifted all purchase and sales efforts from physical to virtual platforms.
 Social Media is the new virtual marketplace.
 Right from Prospecting, almost the entire Sales Process has now shifted online, to various Social Media Platforms.

 Over the past few years, as companies, world over, rushed to embrace social media, sceptics wondered if all that posting, tweeting and retweeting, were worth anything in sales.
 Marketers in companies had a hunch all along that social media was an effective tool, and research supported that hunch.

 An MIT Sloan Management expert post, even as early as in July 2015 cited research by Juanjuan Zhang, Associate Professor of Marketing to show that posts on social media do have a positive impact on sales.

 And then there are the now famous statistics, the staple of sales conference presentations:

 - 70 percent of B2B buying processes are executed without the involvement of a sales rep (Source: Customerthink)

 - 88 percent of decision makers start their buying journey in the web (Source: Google)

 - 50 percent of deals are won by the sales rep who identifies FIRST the buying signal (Source: SalesInsight)

 All that should be enough to convert Salespeople into social media acolytes.
 Not that all this shift is sudden... the lure of digital has been tracked for almost a decade.
 A 2014 study by Google and Millward Brown Digital found that 46% of decision makers are aged between 18 and 34 years old (up from 27% in 2012), which coincidentally, is the largest social media user demographic.
 And the future is entirely that of these buyers!
 Selling without in some way using social media is no more an option for salespeople